longevityframework/longevity/manual/repo/retrieve-keyval.md

     val user: User = parseUserFromJson(json)
     val userKeyVal: KeyVal[User] = User.usernameKey.keyValForRoot(user)

-(The name of this method is intentionally long, as it doesn't seem a very useful method.)

 Once you have your `KeyVal`, you can look up the aggregate in the database.
 You get an `Option` back, as the `KeyVal` does not necessarily match an existing aggregate.